awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets_jdbc.md

 ## Use c3p0 connection pooling to establish a connection<a name="retrieving-secrets_jdbc_example_c3po"></a>

-The following example shows a `c3p0.properties` file that uses the driver to retrieve credentials and connection information from the secret\.
+The following example shows how to establish a connection pool with a `c3p0.properties` file that uses the driver to retrieve credentials and connection information from the secret\.
 For `user` and `jdbcUrl`, enter the secret ID to configure the connection pool\.
 Then you can retrieve connections from the pool and use them as any other database connections\.
 For more information, see [JDBC Basics](https://docs.oracle.com/javase/tutorial/jdbc/basics/index.html) on the Java documentation website\.

 For more information about c3p0, see [c3p0](https://www.mchange.com/projects/c3p0/) on the Machinery For Change website\.